kbull136/asg-02-instructions/milestone-03.md

 - [ ] If client-side validation of the form detects any issues, these issues are conveyed to the user in a reasonable and nice-looking way. **The user's data must still be present, because it is hella-annoying to have to re-type things, right?!?**

 - [ ] The form action is a POST.

   > _while you're developing the form requirements, you will find it useful to use GET - just remember to change it back to POST before submission!_

-##### ⚠ significant new Registration Page requirement
+##### ⚠ significant new Registration Page requirements

 - [ ] If the validation passes, but the user's email already exists in the Users table, the user is shown the form again - with their form entries still present - and an informative and well-presented error message is displayed.